TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib2.rst

    img_1076.jpg --> Ashley_1.jpg
    img_1077.jpg --> Ashley_2.jpg

-Another application for templating is separating program logic from the details of multiple output formats.
+Another application for templating is separating program logic kutoka the details of multiple output formats.
 This makes it possible to substitute custom templates for XML files, plain text reports, and HTML web reports.